tsunami416604/azure-docs.hu-hu/articles/data-lake-store/data-lake-store-get-started-java-sdk.md

 ## <a name="delete-files-and-folders"></a>Fájlok és mappák törlése

-A következő kódrészlet törli a megadott fájlokat és mappákat a Data Lake Storage Gen1 fiókban, rekurzívmódon.
+A következő kódrészlet rekurzív módon törli a megadott fájlokat és mappákat egy Data Lake Storage Gen1 fiókban.

     // delete directory along with all the subdirectories and files in it client.deleteRecursive("/a");